Robert Surcouf

-He briefly returned to the Indian Ocean in 1807 on the custom-built Revenant before returning to France.
-There, he armed privateers and merchantmen.
-His privateers led successful campaigns against British trade in the Indian Ocean and disastrous ones in the English Channel, except for Renard.
-This cutter achieved fame in her very costly victory over HMS Alphea on 9 September 1812 which exploded after repulsing French attempts at boarding.
-There were many casualties.
-After the Bourbon restoration, he organised fishing expeditions to Newfoundland and amassed a considerable fortune.
-He died in 1827 and is buried in a graveyard at Saint-Malo.
+He briefly returned to the Indian Ocean in 1807 on the corvette Revenant before returning to France.
+There, Surcouf sponsored privateers and merchantmen, including slave ships.
+His privateers led campaigns against British trade in the Indian Ocean and the English Channel.
+The cutter Renard, a ship of his, achieved fame in her victory over HMS Alphea on 9 September 1812, with Alphea exploding after repulsing French attempts at boarding her.
+After the Bourbon Restoration in France, Surcouf organised fishing expeditions to Newfoundland and amassed a considerable fortune.
+He died in 1827 and was buried in Saint-Malo.